- Start Learning Ruby

 Error Handling and Exceptions in Ruby

 Welcome to our article on Ruby Using Finally Block!
-Here, you'll gain valuable insights and training on how to effectively utilize the finally
+Here, you'll gain valuable insights and training on how to effectively utilize the finally block within Ruby's error handling and exception management.
+While Ruby does not have a built-in finally construct like some other programming languages, understanding how to implement a similar functionality is crucial for robust software development.

 What is a Finally Block?

-block, regardless of whether an exception occurred or was caught.
+In programming, a finally block is typically used in conjunction with try and catch constructs (or their equivalents) to ensure that specific code runs regardless of whether an exception was raised or handled.
+The finally block is executed after the try block, regardless of whether an exception occurred or was caught.
 This behavior is critical for cleaning up resources, closing connections, or performing any necessary final actions.

-block guarantees that certain cleanup code will run, even if an error occurs.
-While Ruby does not have a direct finally
+For instance, in languages like Java or C#, the finally block guarantees that certain cleanup code will run, even if an error occurs.
+While Ruby does not have a direct finally block, it offers similar functionality through the ensure keyword within its exception handling structure.

 The Purpose of Finally in Exception Handling

-block is to provide a mechanism for executing cleanup code after a try/catch sequence.
+The primary purpose of a finally block is to provide a mechanism for executing cleanup code after a try/catch sequence.
 This is particularly important in scenarios where resources are being allocated, such as file handles, network connections, or database transactions.

-block can help prevent resource leaks and ensure that your application maintains its stability.
-For example, if a file is opened for reading and an error occurs during processing, the finally
+Using a finally block can help prevent resource leaks and ensure that your application maintains its stability.
+For example, if a file is opened for reading and an error occurs during processing, the finally block can be used to ensure the file is always closed, thereby preventing file descriptor leaks.

 Key Functions of a Finally Block: